tereom/tereom_site/content/course/est-fundamentos/index.md

 date = 2020-12-01T00:00:00

 # Project summary to display on homepage.
-summary = "I teach a course in Foundations of Statistics for the master programs in Data Science at ITAM.
-Felipe González and I developed the syllabus and we developed the class notes along Alfredo Garbuno.
+summary = "I teach a course in Foundations of Statistics for the master program in Data Science at ITAM.
+Felipe González and I developed the syllabus and we created the class notes along Alfredo Garbuno.
 [Here](https://tereom.github.io/fundamentos/) is the latest course site and [here](https://github.com/tereom/fundamentos) is the GitHub repository with the class notes."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`